 • Properties Meaning Mapping name Display name for the mapping.
 The name must be unique within a synchronization project.
 Mapping name is used as key.
 It cannot be changed after saving.
 Mapping direction Mapping direction permitted for all property mapping rules.
 Both directions Property mapping rules are applied to synchronization in both the direction of the target system and One Identity Manager.
 Target system Property mapping rules are only used for synchronizing in the direction of the target system.
-One Property mapping rules are only used for synchronizing Identity the direction of One Identity Manager.
-Manager Description Text field for additional explanation.
+One Identity Manager Property mapping rules are only used for synchronizing in the direction of One Identity Manager.
+Description Text field for additional explanation.
 Hierarchy synchronization Specifies whether the mapping is part of the hierarchy.
-This option important for optimizing synchronization.
-Example: Therefore, the containers map a p irectory, all the objects in one container are subordinate. the containers map a part of the object hierarchy.
-Set the synchronization option in the container mapping.
-Only suitable for updates Specifies whether schema class objects are never added during synchronization but only updated or deleted.
+This option is important for optimizing synchronization.
+Example: In Active Directory, all the objects in one container are sub- Therefore, the containers map a part of the object hierarchy Hierarchy synchronization option in the container mapping the containers map a part of the object hierarchy.
+Set the Only suitable for updates Specifies whether schema class objects are never added during synchronization but only updated or deleted.